T

 Insider tips

-• Book popular attractions like the Reichstag dome and palace tours in advance online to secure your spot and avoid queues.
+• Book popular attractions like the Reichstag dome well in advance online.

 Packing highlights